Important fire safety information

 Any defects or damage to fire doors or any other doors in our blocks, must be reported immediately so that they can be rectified

-If any of our customers have particular vulnerabilities that they feel would be a concern in the event of a fire, please let us know immediately so that we can work with you to develop a personal evacuation plan.
-Our Experience Team can put this together with you – please call us on 01494 476100.
+If any of our customers have particular vulnerabilities that they feel would be a concern in the event of a fire, please let us know immediately so that we can discuss this with you.
+Our Relationships Team can put this together with you – please call us on 01494 476100.

 We are in regular contact with our customers when it comes to improvements or changes to fire safety measures where they live, and we would encourage them to contact us if they have any concerns at all regarding fire safety in the home - please call our Relationships Team on 01494 476100, or use our free webchat service online at www.redkitehousing.org.uk.
 Please also refer to this information leaflet which offers advice and guidance on fire safety.